formulahendry/vscode-dotnet-test-explorer/README.md

 * `dotnet-test-explorer.autoWatch`: If true, starts dotnet watch test after test discovery is completed.
 (Default is **false**)
 * `dotnet-test-explorer.testArguments`: Additional arguments that are added to the dotnet test command
 * `dotnet-test-explorer.leftClickAction`: What happens when a test in the list is left clicked.
 (Default is **gotoTest**)
+* `dotnet-test-explorer.runInParallel`: If true, will discover/build and run test in parallel if you have multiple test projects (Default is **false**)

 ## Known issues
 ##### Go to test does not work with multiple workspaces